AgonConsole8/agon-vdp/video/src/docs/otf_strategy.md

 postion with respect to A does not change, but its physical position on the display does change.
 Thus, an entire array of enemy ships can be moved simply by moving a single "group" primitive that is the parent of all of the ships.

+The Z-order of drawing primitives is based on their primitive IDs, not on their order of creation, and not on their parent-child relationships.
+This means that if you want to guarantee that a child primitive is always drawn after (over) the parent primitive, you must create the child with an ID that is greater than the ID of the parent.

 Another important aspect of how the OTF mode works is that it must keep all primitives in internal RAM, so that it can draw them repeatedly, without being told to do so by the BASIC (EZ80) application.
 Since the ESP32 holds the primitives in RAM, they can easily be manipulated (e.g., moved), without sending